MargaridanarSousa/learn_cDBN/index.md

 ## learn_bcDBN

-learn_bcDBN is a Java implementation of a learning algorithm for **consistent k-graph dynamic Bayesian networks**(cDBN) and **BFS-consistent k-graph dynamic Bayesian networks** .
+learn_bcDBN is a Java implementation of a learning algorithm for **consistent k-graph dynamic Bayesian networks** (cDBN) and **BFS-consistent k-graph dynamic Bayesian networks** (bcDBN) .
 The program receives a data set with multivariate longitudinal categorical observations and outputs the optimal structure.
 The algorithm has polynomial time complexity in the number of attributes and observations.

 If you use learn_bcDBN in your research please cite: